davidssmith/rawarray-rust/README.md

 Getting
 -------

+To install for Rust, add the package entry to your `Cargo.toml` and in your source add `use rawarray::RawArray`.

+...
+TODO: add some binary utils ...

 Implementations of RawArray exist for [Python, C, and Matlab](https://github.com/davidssmith/ra), and I have written a  Julia package called [RawArray.jl](https://github.com/davidssmith/RawArray.jl).